-• Anorexiants; non-sedating antihistamines; ophthalmic drug solutions to treat allergies; inhaled topical nasal steroids; or proton pump inhibitors, except for prescription proton pump inhibitors that are prescribed for members under age 18 or that are prescribed as part of a combination drug used to treat helicobacter pylori.
+- Anorexiants; non-sedating antihistamines; ophthalmic drug solutions to treat allergies; inhaled topical nasal steroids; or proton pump inhibitors, except for prescription proton pump inhibitors that are prescribed for members under age 18 or that are prescribed as part of a combination drug used to treat helicobacter pylori.
 From time to time, Blue Cross and Blue Shield may change this list of non-covered drugs and supplies.
 When a material change is made to this list of non-covered drugs and supplies.
 When a material change is made to this list of non-covered drugs and supplies.
-When a material change is made to the subscriber's group on your behalf when you are enrolled in this health plan as a group member) know about the change at least 60 days before the change becomes effective.
-For more information, you can call the Blue Cross and Blue

-Shield customer service office.
+When a material change is made to this list of non-covered drugs and supplies, Blue Cross and Blue Shield will let the subscriber (or the subscriber's group on your behalf when you are enrolled in this health plan as a group member) know about the change at least 60 days before the change becomes effective.
+For more information, you can call the Blue Cross and Blue Shield customer service office.
 The toll free phone number to call is shown on your ID card.
-Or, you can also go online and log on to the Blue Cross and Blue Shield Web site at www.bluecrossma.com.
+Or, you can also go online and log on to the Blue Cross and Blue Shield Web site at www.bluecrossma.org. - Pharmaceuticals that you can buy without a prescription, except as described in this Subscriber Certificate or in your Pharmacy Program booklet. - Medical supplies such as dressings and antiseptics. - The cost of delivering drugs to you.

-- Pharmaceuticals that you can buy without a prescription, except as described in this Subscriber Certificate or in your Pharmacy Program booklet. - Medical supplies such as dressings and antiseptics. - The cost of delivering drugs to you. - Combination vitamins that require a prescription, except for: prescription prenatal vitamins; and pediatric vitamins with fluoride. - Drugs and supplies that you buy from a non-designated mail order pharmacy. - Drugs and supplies that you buy from any pharmacy that is not approved by Blue Cross and Blue Shield for payment for the specific covered drug and/or supply.
+- Combination vitamins that require a prescription, except for: prescription prenatal vitamins; and pediatric vitamins with fluoride. - Drugs and supplies that you buy from a non-designated mail order pharmacy. - Drugs and supplies that you buy from any pharmacy that is not approved by Blue Cross and Blue Shield for payment for the specific covered drug and/or supply.